A crucial part of SIPRI’s work on peace and development is the Stockholm Forum on Peace and Development.

 Held annually, the Stockholm Forum is a dialogue-driven event that provides a neutral platform for interdisciplinary exchange among members of international communities in the development, humanitarian, peacebuilding and security spheres.
 The discussion-led roundtable sessions—which the Stockholm Forum is well-known for—are developed in collaboration with partner organisations and invite active participation from stakeholders at all levels.

 Originally called the Stockholm Forum on Security and Development, the name was changed in 2017 to the Stockholm Forum on Peace and Development to reflect the evolving global dialogue that has moved from simple security-oriented perspectives towards a focus on the complex interplay of factors and processes necessary to achieve sustainable peace.

-Reflecting developments in the international policy agenda, each edition of the Forum has had a different overarching theme, ranging from ‘Freedom from violence’ in 2014 to the themes of ‘What works?’ in 2017 and ‘The Politics of Peace’ in 2018.
-Continuing this trend, the theme for Forum 2019 was ‘From crisis response to peacebuilding: Achieving synergies’.
-This year's theme was 'Sustaining Peace in the Time of COVID-19’.
+Reflecting developments in the international policy agenda, each edition of the Forum has had a different overarching theme, ranging from ‘Freedom From Violence’ in 2014 to the themes of ‘What Works?’ in 2017 and ‘The Politics of Peace’ in 2018.
+Continuing this trend, the theme for Forum 2019 was ‘From Crisis Response to Peacebuilding: Achieving Synergies’.

-The Stockholm Forum on Peace and Development has been jointly organized by SIPRI and the Swedish Ministry for Foreign Affairs since 2014.
+The Stockholm Forum on Peace and Development was jointly organized by SIPRI and the Swedish Ministry for Foreign Affairs from 2014–22 and is currently organized independently by SIPRI.

 Follow the Stockholm Forum on Twitter with #SthlmForum and watch video content through SIPRI’s YouTube channel.

-Browse the different years on the contents here to access conference and session reports, multimedia content, and information on partners and affiliates.
+Browse the different years (to the right) to access conference and session reports, multimedia content, and information on partners and affiliates.

-For additional inquiries on the Forum, please contact Martina Selmi, Programme Coordinator (SthlmForum2021@sipri.org).
+For additional inquiries on the Forum, please contact the Forum team (firstname.lastname@example.org).